SAP-samples/abap-platform-rap-opensap/week5/unit2.md

 ## Introduction
 On the SAP Gateway demo system ES5 we have created an OData service that provides a list of travel agencies.
 We will use this OData service to show how a side-by-side extension scenario based on the managed application, that has been built in week 2 and 3, can be developed.

+For this we will create a so called **Service Consumption Model**.

+The wizard that we will use to create a **Service Consumption Model** will generate additional repository objects, namely a
+- **Service Definition** and an
+- **Abstract Entity**

+in addition to the **Service Consumption Model**.

 You can watch [unit 2 of week 5: Creating the Service Consumption Model](https://open.sap.com/courses/cp13/items/6iQF7ZB5Fhe6MBLun2fy99) on the openSAP.com platform.